GenomicsAotearoa/Nextflow_Workshop/docs/session_1/3_configuration.md

 !!! cboard-list-2 "Key points"

-    - nf-core pipelines follow a similar structure.
+    - nf-core pipelines follow a similar structure
-    - nf-core pipelines are configured using multiple configuration sources.
+    - nf-core pipelines are configured using multiple configuration sources
-    - Configuration sources are ranked to decide which settings to apply.
+    - Configuration sources are ranked to decide which settings to apply
-    - Pipeline parameters must be passed via the command line (`--<parameter>`) or Nextflow `-params-file` option.
+    - Pipeline parameters must be passed via the command line (`--<parameter>`) or Nextflow `-params-file` option